miriankhajishvili/E-commerce/README.md

 About Project:

-•	User registration (Register/Login/Logout).
+* User registration (Register/Login/Logouut).
-•	Category (Add/Edit/Delete).
+* Category (Add/Edit/Delete).
-•	Product add with Category and Image (Edit/Delete).
+* Product add with category and image (Edit/Delete).
-•	Make Product Check-out from Cart.
+* Make product check-out from cart.
-•	Show similar products by Category in products-detail.
+* Show similar products by category in products-detail.
-•	Have search by Products name.
+* Have search by products name.
 --------------------------------
 Installation

-$ npm install

-Running the back app
+1) Running the back app ("E-commerce-back"):  1) npm install 2)npm run start:dev

-Please, before you start to run this project, make sure that you already install "E-commerce-back"
+(Please, before you start to run this project, make sure that you already install "E-commerce-back").

-Running the front app
+2) Running the front app : 1) npm install 2)ng serve

-$ ng s